-Overall, the global sectors that contribute the largest warming on short time scales are the CH4-dominated sources, i.e., energy production (fossil fuel mining and distribution), agriculture and waste management (high confidence).
-On short time scales, other net warming sectors are residential fossil fuel and energy combustion (dominated by CO2) and aviation and residential biofuel (dominated by SLCFs) (medium confidence).
-On short-time scales, global emissions from industry and shipping cause a net cooling effect despite a considerable warming from CO2 emissions (high confidence).
+Overall, the global sectors that contribute the largest warming on short time scales are the CH4-dominated sources, such as energy production (fossil fuel mining and distribution), and agriculture and waste management (high confidence).
+On short time scales, other net warming sectors are residential fossil fuel and energy combustion (dominated by CO2), and aviation and residential biofuel (dominated by SLCFs) (medium confidence).
+On short time scales, global emissions from industry and shipping cause a net cooling effect despite a considerable warming from CO2 emissions (high confidence).
 On longer time horizons, the sectors that contribute the largest warming are energy combustion and industry due to the large CO2 emissions (high confidence).

 Source attribution of regional air pollution

-The attribution of present-day surface PM2.5 and O3 concentrations to sectors and regions (Figure 6.17) is based on 2014 CMIP6 emissions used in the TM5-FASST model (Van Dingenen et al., 2018) that has been widely applied to analyse air quality in regional and global scenarios (Van Dingenen et al., 2009; Rao et al., 2016, 2017; Vandyck et al., 2018; e.g., Harmsen et al., 2020).
-Regions with largest year 2014 population-weighted annual average surface PM2.5 concentrations are South Asia, East Asia, and Middle East.
-The dominant anthropogenic source of ambient PM2.5 in South Asia is residential and commercial sector (biomass and coal fuel-based cooking and heating) with secondary contributions from energy and industry.
+The attribution of present-day surface PM2.5 and O3 concentrations to sectors and regions (Figure 6.17) is based on 2014 CMIP6 emissions used in the TM5-FASST model (Van Dingenen et al., 2018) that has been widely applied to analyse air quality in regional and global scenarios (e.g., Van Dingenen et al., 2009; Rao et al., 2016, 2017; Vandyck et al., 2018; e.g., Harmsen et al., 2020).
+Regions with the largest year-2014 population-weighted annual average surface PM2.5 concentrations are South Asia, East Asia and the Middle East.
+The dominant anthropogenic source of ambient PM2.5 in South Asia are the residential and commercial sectors (biomass and coal fuel-based cooking and heating) with secondary contributions from energy and industry.
 In East Asia, the main anthropogenic sources of ambient PM2.5 are energy, industry and residential sources.
-Natural sources, predominantly dust, are the most important PM2.5 source in the Middle East, Africa and Eurasia, contributing about 40-70% of ambient annual average concentrations (Figure 6.17).
-Agriculture is an important contributor to ambient PM2.5 in Europe and North America, while open biomass burning is a major contributor in South East Asia and Developing Pacific, North America as well as Latin America.
-These results are consistent with several global and regional studies, where contribution of emission sources to ambient PM2.5 or premature mortality was estimated at different scales (Guttikunda et al., 2014; Lelieveld et al., 2015b; e.g., Amann et al., 2017; Qiao et al., 2018; Venkataraman et al., 2018; Wu et al., 2018).
+Natural sources, predominantly dust, are the most important PM2.5 source in the Middle East, Africa and Eurasia, contributing about 40–70% of ambient annual average concentrations (Figure 6.17).
+Agriculture is an important contributor to ambient PM2.5 in Europe and North America, while open biomass burning is a major contributor in Southeast Asia and Developing Pacific, North America as well as Latin America.
+These results are consistent with several global and regional studies, where contribution of emission sources to ambient PM2.5 or premature mortality was estimated at different scales (e.g., Guttikunda et al., 2014; Lelieveld et al., 2015b; Amann et al., 2017; Qiao et al., 2018; Venkataraman et al., 2018; Wu et al., 2018).

-Natural sources contribute more than 50% to surface ozone in all regions except South Asia and South East Asia.
+Natural sources contribute more than 50% to surface ozone in all regions except South Asia and Southeast Asia.
 South Asia, East Asia and the Middle East experience the highest surface ozone levels of all regions.
-For ozone, the anthropogenic sectoral attribution is more uniform across regions than for PM2.5, except for South and Southeast Asia where land transportation plays are larger role and East Asia with most significant contribution from energy and industry.
+For ozone, the anthropogenic sectoral attribution is more uniform across regions than for PM2.5, except for South and Southeast Asia where land transportation plays a larger role and East Asia where the most significant contribution is from energy and industry.
 Land transportation and energy are the most important contributors to ozone across many of the regions, with smaller contributions from agriculture, biomass burning, waste management and industry.
-Open biomass burning is not a major contributor to surface ozone, except for Africa, Latin America and South East Asia where its contribution is estimated at about 5-10% of anthropogenic sources.
-Relative importance of natural and anthropogenic emission sources on surface ozone have been assessed in several studies (Uherek et al., 2010; Zare et al., 2014; Mertens et al., 2020; Unger et al., 2020) and the results are comparable with the estimates of the TM5-FASST used here.
+Open biomass burning is not a major contributor to surface ozone, except for in Africa, Latin America and Southeast Asia where its contribution is estimated at about 5–10% of anthropogenic sources.
+The relative importance of natural and anthropogenic emission sources on surface ozone has been assessed in several studies (Uherek et al., 2010; Zare et al., 2014; Mertens et al., 2020; Unger et al., 2020) and the results are comparable with the estimates of the TM5-FASST used here.